sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 So do you want to break your users?
 Well, maybe.
 There could be good reasons to do so, like security fixes.
 But I think we can all agree on this:
 You don't want to _unknowingly_ break your users.
 If you made a breaking change to your code, you want to know about it!

 How should detecting API compatibility fit into your workflow?
-If you’re using modules with semantic versioning (and I hope you are!), there’s a clear answer: when it’s time for a new release, see if there were any API changes since the last release.
+If you’re using modules with semantic versioning (and I hope you are!), there's a clear answer: when it’s time for a new release, see if there were any API changes since the last release.

 If there were no API changes, you should bump the patch version.
 If there were compatible changes, you should bump the minor version.